snakeye/RecurringTask/README.md

 This library is designed to be lightweight, flexible, and easy to integrate into your Arduino and PlatformIO projects.

-When you make something with Arduino the following snipped should be very familiar to you.
+When you make something with Arduino the following snippet should be very familiar to you.
+We don't want to lock the loop for the whole second, but we do not need to print the message with every call.

 ```cpp
 void loop() {